pseudocoders/GPT-notes/angular/di.md

    }
    ```

    In the above example, the `@Injectable` decorator is used to make the service injectable.
 The `providedIn: 'root'` option registers the service at the root level, making it available for injection throughout the application.
+When the providedIn property is set to "root", the service is registered at the root level.
+This means that a single instance of the service is shared across the entire application.
+The service becomes a singleton and is available for injection in any component or service within the application.
+The providedIn property can also be set to the name of a specific module or any other injectable type.
+In this case, the service is registered at the level of that specific module or injectable type.
+This creates a separate instance of the service for each module or injectable type, providing component-level or feature-level scoping.

 4. Inject the service into a component:
    - To use the service in a component, you need to inject it.
 Open the component file where you want to use the service, typically located at `src/app/component-name.component.ts`.